-- 425 this floater configuration, the tapered part could directly connect the end of the upper column with the top of the lower BC part.
+spect to structural integrity.
+The reason for the current shape obtained is the connection of the upper column to the upper BC part, which, however, is, as well as the middle BC part, negligible.
+Thus, for this floater configuration, the tapered part could directly connect the end of the upper column with the top of the lower BC part.
 The change in required structure material would not be that significant; however, the related change in the displaced water volume has to be taken into account by adjusting the structure mass and by carefully evaluating the system performance due to the shifted center of buoyancy.
-This realization by means of a tapered section, however, comes with a large diameter change and corresponding large taper angle, which may be critical for both hydrodynamic load calculations and manufacturing, as - 430 discussed in more detail in Sect.
-6. However, the structural issues due to the geometrical configuration of the optimized floater as presented in Fig. 8, or as well due to the large diameter change when utilizing a tapered section, become void when, instead, connecting the upper column and lower BC part by means of a number of rigid slender braces or some tendons, in combination with plated partial bulkheads for load transfer.
+This realization by means of a tapered section, however, comes with a large diameter change and corresponding large taper angle, which may be critical for both hydrodynamic load calculations and manufacturing, as discussed in more detail in Sect.
+6. However, the structural issues due to the geometrical configuration of the optimized floater as presented in Fig. 8, or due to the large diameter change when utilizing a tapered section, become void when, instead, connecting the upper column and lower BC part by means of a number of rigid slender braces or some tendons, in combination with plated partial bulkheads for load transfer.
 These manufacturing solutions go beyond the conventional structural realization approach of welding cylindrical sections together, but they make the found optimized floater design solution feasible and are expected to exhibit similar system performance.
-The fitness of the floater solution proposed by the optimizer is underlined - due to its similarity (with respect to the innovative structural realization approach) to the most novel and alternative solutions suggested by the research community, such as the Stiesdal's TetraSpar (Fig. 6(a)) (Borg et al., 2020; Stiesdal, 2019) or the Hexafloat by Saipem (Fig. 6(b)) (Ribuot, 2019; Richard, 2019).
+The fitness of the floater solution proposed by the optimizer is underlined due to its similarity (with respect to the innovative structural realization approach) to the most novel and alternative solutions suggested by the research community, such as the Stiesdal's TetraSpar (Fig. 6a) (Borg et al., 2020; Stiesdal, 2019) or the Hexafloat by Saipem (Fig. 6b) (Ribuot, 2019; Richard, 2019).